enzo-project/enzo-dev/doc/manual/source/parameters/hierarchy.rst

     The minimum shock velocity required to refine a level when using ShockwaveRefinement.
 Default: 1.0e7 (cm/s) ``ShockwaveRefinementMaxLevel`` (external)
     The maximum level to refine to using the ShockwaveRefinement criteria.
-Default: 0 (not used) ``RefineByJeansLengthSafetyFactor`` (external)
+Default: 0 (not used) ``SecondDerivativeFlaggingFields`` (external)
+    The field indices (list of up to 7) that are used for the normalized second derivative refinement criteria.
+Default: INT_UNDEFINED ``MinimumSecondDerivativeForRefinement`` (external)
+    The value of the second derivative above which a cell will be flagged for refinement.
+Each value in this list (of up to 7 values) should be between 0.0 and 1.0.
+Values between 0.3-0.8 are recommended.
+Default: 0.3 ``SecondDerivativeEpsilon`` (external)
+    Used to avoid refining around oscillations/fluctuations in the normalized second derivative refinement method.
+The higher the value, the more it will filter out.
+For fluid instability simulations, a value of ~0.01 is good.
+For full-physics simulations, values around ~0.2 are recommended.
+Be aware that fluctuations on this scale in initial conditions may cause immediate refinement to the maximum level.
+Default: 1.0e-2 ``RefineByJeansLengthSafetyFactor`` (external)
     If the Jeans length refinement criterion (see ``CellFlaggingMethod``) is being used, then this parameter specifies the number of cells